mdarif551578/ronggriho-ui/blueprint.md

 - **Language**: TypeScript.
 - **Styling**: Tailwind CSS with `tailwindcss-animate` for animations.
 - **UI Components**: ShadCN UI for a consistent and accessible component library.
 - **Database**: Google Firestore for storing product, order, and user data.
+All data access is through the Firebase Client SDK.
 - **Authentication**: Firebase Authentication for both customer and admin users.
 - **State Management**: React Context API for global state (cart, wishlist, auth).
 Client-side state is managed with React Hooks (`useState`, `useEffect`).
 - **AI (Future)**: Genkit for potential generative AI features.